Tcl CFFI package (v2.0b1)

 Return typesTop, Main, Index

-In the case of string and unistring types, the script level return values are constructed by dereferencing the returned pointer as character strings.
+In the case of string, unistring and winstring types, the script level return values are constructed by dereferencing the returned pointer as character strings.
 Since the underlying pointer is not available, any storage cannot be freed and these types should only be used as the return type in cases where that is not needed (for example, when the function returns pointers to static strings).

 Returning structs from functions is only supported by the libffi backend.